Saint Helena: Exploitation of the island

 The Portuguese found the island uninhabited, with an abundance of trees and fresh water.
 They imported livestock, fruit trees, and vegetables, and built a chapel and one or two houses.
-The long tradition that João da Nova built a chapel from one of his wrecked carracks has been shown to be based on a misreading of the records.
+The long tradition that João da Nova built a chapel from one of his wrecked carracks is based on a misreading of the records.
 They formed no permanent settlement, but the island was an important rendezvous point and source of food for ships travelling by the Cape Route from Asia to Europe, and frequently sick mariners were left on the island to recover before taking passage on the next ship to call at the island.

 Visits by British explorers followed and, once Saint Helena's location was more widely known, British privateers began to lie in wait in the area to attack Mughal-laden Portuguese India carracks returning from the East Indies.

 In developing their Far East trade, the Dutch also began to frequent the island.
 The Portuguese and Spanish soon gave up regularly calling at the island, partly because they used ports along the West African coast, but also because of attacks on their shipping, the desecration of their chapel and religious icons, killings of their livestock, and destruction of their plantations by Dutch pirates.

 The Dutch Republic formally claimed Saint Helena in 1633, although no evidence indicates they ever occupied it.
 The Dutch lost interest in the island after establishing their colony at the Cape of Good Hope.